Guidance for COVID-19 Prevention in K-12 Schools

 - Clean and disinfect surfaces in schools to maintain healthy environments.

-Requirements are subject to change pursuant to changing public health conditions and subsequent updated public health guidance, including from CDC.
+It is important to note that these requirements are subject to change pursuant to changing public health conditions and subsequent updated public health guidance, including from the CDC.

 The majority of students need full-time in-person access to their teachers and support network at school to stay engaged, to learn effectively, and to maintain social-emotional wellness.
 A recent study from the CDC suggests that remote learning can be challenging for many students, leading not only to learning loss, but also worsening mental health for children as well as parents.
 CDC found that students of color were more likely to miss out on in-person learning: nationwide, in April, only 59 percent of Hispanic students, 63 percent of Black students, and 75 percent of White students had access to full-time in-person school.
 Restoring full-time in-person learning for all students is essential to our state’s commitment to educational equity.

 Vaccination is currently the leading public health prevention strategy to end the COVID-19 pandemic.
 People who are fully vaccinated against COVID-19 are at low risk of symptomatic or severe infection.
-A growing body of evidence suggests that people who are fully vaccinated against COVID-19 are less likely to have an asymptomatic infection or transmit COVID-19 to others than people who are not fully vaccinated.
-In most settings, people who are fully vaccinated can safely resume activities they did before the pandemic, except where prevention measures are required by federal, state, local, tribal, or territorial laws, rules, and regulations, including local business and workplace guidance.
+A growing body of evidence suggests that people who are fully vaccinated against COVID-19 are less likely to have a symptomatic case that requires hospitalization or an asymptomatic infection or to transmit COVID-19 to others than people who are not fully vaccinated.

-Immunization of P-12 teachers in Illinois began in February 2021 with much success protecting school staff from COVID-19.
-Research in real-world conditions found the two-dose COVID-19 vaccine series to be 90% effective against infection.
-In April 2021, all Illinoisans age 16 and older became eligible for vaccination, followed by 12- to 15-year-old individuals in May 2021.
+Immunization of pre-K-12 teachers in Illinois began in February 2021 with much success protecting school staff from COVID-19.
+In April 2021, all Illinoisans age 16 and older became eligible for vaccination, followed by 12- to 15-year-old individuals in May 2021, followed by 5-11-year-old individuals in October 2021.
+In August 2021, following the U.S. Food and Drug Administration’s full approval of the Pfizer-BioNTech COVID-19 vaccine, Illinois began requiring all school personnel to be fully vaccinated or submit to at least weekly testing for COVID-19, pursuant to Executive Order 2021-22.
 Schools can promote vaccinations among teachers, staff, families, and eligible students by providing information about COVID-19 vaccination, encouraging vaccine trust and confidence, and establishing supportive policies and practices that make getting vaccinated as easy and convenient as possible.

 As the newer, more transmissible Delta variant becomes more common across the U.S., and following the release of updated CDC guidance for K-12 schools, this joint guidance from the Illinois Department of Public Health (IDPH) and the Illinois State Board of Education (ISBE) makes important updates to the essential, layered mitigation strategies that facilitate the safe return to full-time in-person instruction beginning with the start of the 2021-22 school year.

 IDPH is issuing this guidance under its broad authority to protect the public health in an effort to restrict and suppress the continued spread of COVID-19 and allow students across Illinois to safely and fully return to the in-person learning conditions that they need to thrive.
 Students in Illinois and across the country returned safely to in-person learning throughout the 2020-21 school year with limited transmission occurring in school facilities due to students’ and teachers’ adherence to public health requirements.
-This guidance reflects what we have learned about preventing the transmission of COVID-19 in school settings, incorporates the efficacy of the vaccine, accounts for widespread availability of COVID-19 testing and the increasing number of students and educators who are fully vaccinated, and aligns with the updated guidance for COVID-19 prevention in K-12 schools issued by the CDC on July 9, 2021, and updated on July 27, 2021.
+This guidance reflects what we have learned about preventing the transmission of COVID-19 in school settings, incorporates the efficacy of the vaccine, accounts for the increasing number of students and educators who are fully vaccinated, and aligns with the updated guidance for COVID-19 prevention in K-12 schools issued by the CDC on July 9, 2021, and updated most recently on August 5, 2021.

 The State of Illinois has adopted the CDC’s updated guidance regarding COVID-19 prevention in K-12 schools.
-Based on that guidance and related updates on July 27, 2021, ISBE and IDPH have updated the public health requirements for schools and associated guidance in these guidelines.
-This guidance applies to all public and nonpublic schools that serve students in prekindergarten through grade 12 (P-12).
+Based on that guidance, and the State of Illinois Executive Orders, ISBE and IDPH have updated the public health requirements for schools and associated guidance in these guidelines.
+This guidance applies to all public and nonpublic schools that serve students in pre-kindergarten through grade 12 (pre-K-12).

 IDPH Health and Safety Requirements